Medicinal Plant Lexicon

 Traditional use

-Devil's claw root was categorised by the HMPC as a traditional herbal medicine (§ 39a AMG).
-Based on many years of experience, Devil's claw root can be used to improve slight joint pain and digestive disturbances (e.g. wind) and loss of appetite.
+Devil's claw root has been classified by the HMPC as a traditional herbal medicinal product (Article 16a of Directive 2001/83/EC).
+Based upon long-standing use, devil's claw root can be used for mild aching limbs and to improve digestive disorders (e.g. bloating, flatulence) as well as for temporary loss of appetite.

 Herbal drug preparations in finished dosage forms